Three football players in red and white uniforms, man in middle with helmet off

 How athletic conferences are organized

-Colleges in the ACC run all along the East Coast, from Boston College in Massachusetts to the University of Miami in South Florida.
-According to Brandon Lilly of The Guardian NCAA Sportblog, the Big Ten is the oldest conference and consists of large land-grant colleges from the upper Midwest.
+Colleges in the ACC mostly run all along the East Coast, from Boston College in Massachusetts to the University of Miami in South Florida but have more recently opened up to schools from other regions.
+The Big Ten is the oldest conference of the six and consists mainly of large land-grant colleges from the upper Midwest.
 The Big 12 includes colleges in the Great Plains states.
-Pac-12 is made up of colleges from the Pacific Coast and Rocky Mountain region out West.
-The SEC is made up of large colleges in the states that were formerly a part of the confederacy and is said to be the most competitive conference in the country, as a team from the SEC has won the national championship for the past six years.
-And the Ivy League athletic conference is just as it sounds: it consists of Ivy League institutions, which are among the most selective colleges and universities in the nation.
+Pac-12 used to be made up of colleges from the Pacific Coast and Rocky Mountain region out West, until 2024 when all but two schools left the conference to become members of other conferences.
+The SEC is made up of large colleges in the states that were formerly a part of the confederacy and is said to be the most competitive conference in the country, as a team from indicated by their many national championship titles.
+And the Ivy League athletic conference is just as it sounds: it consists of the Ivy League institutions, which are among the most selective colleges and universities in the nation.

 Atlantic Coast Conference